krishbhanushali/distance-vector/README.md

 out update routing information when routing table changes.

 ## 2. Getting Started
-[A distance vector routing protocol](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol) uses the [Bellman-Ford Algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) or [Ford-Fulkerson Algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) or [Diffusing update Algorithm](https://en.wikipedia.org/wiki/Diffusing_update_algorithm)
+[A distance vector routing protocol](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol) uses the [Bellman-Ford Algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) or [Ford-Fulkerson Algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) or [Diffusing update Algorithm](https://en.wikipedia.org/wiki/Diffusing_update_algorithm). _We will be using Bellman-Ford Algorithm to calculate the cost of the paths._
+A distance vector routing protocol only works on the basis of sending the routing table to its neighbors periodically or if there are any updates in the table.
+Initially, each server/node is going to have no information about the topology except its neighbors.
+Each server gets information about its whole topology, when each server starts to send information about its neighbors.
+_Examples of distance vector routing protocols are [RIPv1,RIPv2](https://en.wikipedia.org/wiki/Routing_Information_Protocol),[IGRP](https://en.wikipedia.org/wiki/Interior_Gateway_Routing_Protocol),[EIGRP](https://en.wikipedia.org/wiki/Enhanced_Interior_Gateway_Routing_Protocol)_.

+## 3. Protocol Specification
+###   3.1 Topology Establishment